-- 1. Upon its return to Jerusalem, after the Beirut talks and its visit to Tel Aviv (see second progress report), the Commission proposed to the Governments of the Arab States and the Government of Israel that they send to Lausanne delegations with which the Commission could continue its work of conciliation. - 2.
-Four Arab States, Egypt, the Hashemite Jordan Kingdom, Lebanon and Syria, as well as the State of Israel, accepted this proposal.
-The Commission desires herewith to express its gratitude to those States for having accepted its proposal, and also for having sent to Lausanne highly qualified delegations headed by persons exercising great authority in foreign affairs in their respective countries. - 3.
-The Commission held its first meeting in Lausanne on 27 April, and immediately official meetings were held with each of the delegations, while at the same time the members of the Commission were establishing personal contacts with the members of the Arab and Israeli delegations.
+1. Upon its return to Jerusalem, after the Beirut talks and its visit to Tel Aviv (See Second Progress Report) the Commission proposed to the Governments of the Arab States and the Government of Israel that they send to Lausanne delegations with which the Commission could continue its work of conciliation.

+2. Four Arab States, Egypt, the Hashemite Jordan Kingdom, Lebanon and Syria, as well as the State of Israel, accepted this proposal.
+The Commission desires herewith to express its gratitude to those States for having accepted its proposal, and also for having sent to Lausanne highly qualified delegations headed by persons exercising great authority in foreign affairs in their respective countries.

+3. The Commission held its first meeting in Lausanne on 27 April, and immediately official meetings were held with each of the delegations, while at the same time the members of the Commission were establishing personal contacts with the members of the Arab and Israel delegations.
 These first contacts, both official and personal, led the Commission to the belief that a sincere desire existed on both sides to achieve positive progress toward the reestablishment of peace in Palestine.

-A. Conciliation
+A. CONCILIATION

-- 4. The exchanges of views held in Lausanne, unlike those held in Beirut, must be considered not only as bearing upon one of the specific tasks entrusted to the Commission by the General Assembly resolution of 11 December 1948, such as the refugee question or the status of Jerusalem, but also as bearing upon its general task of conciliation of the points of view of the parties with a view to achieving a final settlement of all questions outstanding between them. - 5.
-As we clearly explained in the Commission's second progress report, the purpose of the Lausanne meetings is to continue the exchanges of views between the Commission and the respective delegations on a broader basis and in circumstances which would make possible the achievement of concrete and positive results.
-However, having in mind the letter and the spirit of the invitation addressed by the General Assembly, on 11 December 1948, to the Governments and authorities concerned, "to seek agreement by negotiations conducted either with the Conciliation Commission or directly...." the Commission would of course welcome any development which would open the way to direct negotiations.
-As yet, the attitude of the parties has been such that the Commission has not found it possible to engage them directly in negotiations under its auspices. - 6.
-The Arab delegations have insisted from the beginning that the Palestine question is of equal concern to all the Arab States, and that the Commission therefore should look upon them as a single "party", carrying on all discussions and negotiations with them en bloc. - 7.
-The Israeli delegation has always considered it preferable to discuss each question separately with the State or States immediately concerned. - 8.
-The Commission for its part has endeavoured particularly to ensure the greatest possible flexibility in the exchanges of views with the delegations of the Arab States and Israel.
+4. The exchanges of view held in Lausanne, unlike those held in Beirut, must be considered not as bearing upon one of the specific tasks entrusted to the Commission by the General Assembly's resolution of 11 December 1948, such as the refugee question or the status of Jerusalem, but rather as bearing upon its general task of conciliation of the points of view of the parties with a view to achieving a final settlement of all questions outstanding between them.

+6. The Arab delegations have insisted from the beginning that the Palestine question is of equal concern to all the Arab States, and that the Commission therefore should look upon them as a single "party", carrying on all discussions and negotiations with them en bloc.

+7. The Israeli delegation has always considered it preferable to discuss each question separately with the State or States immediately concerned.

+8. The Commission for its part has endeavored particularly to ensure the greatest possible flexibility in the exchanges of view with the delegations of the Arab States and Israel.
 It has not thought fit to relinquish the possibility of holding meetings with one or more Arab delegations separately, when the nature of the questions makes it desirable.

-9. In accordance with the same considerations, and with a view to providing the maximum flexibility in the negotiations, the Commission constituted a General Committee, comprising the chief advisors of its members, whose function consists in studying, in collaboration with the delegation of the Arab States and of Israel, the questions submitted to it by the Commission.
-The General Committee has already examined, with the interested delegations, certain questions concerning refugees and territorial adjustments.
+9. In accordance with the same considerations, and with a view to providing the maximum flexibility in the negotiations, the Commission constituted a General Committee, comprising the chief advisers of its members, whose function consists in studying, in collaboration with the delegations of the Arab States and of Israel, the questions submitted to it by the Commission.
+The General Committee has already examined, with the interested delegations, certain questions concerning the refugees and territorial adjustments.
 The Commission is kept informed regularly of the work of the Committee.